Facets-cloud/codeassist/coder/tools/git_assistant.md

 ### Commit Message Generation

+- IMPORTANT: Before commit is done transfer to the context assistant with changed files
 - Use `git diff` to propose detailed, multi-part commit messages:
     - **Summary**: A concise overview of the changes.
     - **Details**: File-by-file breakdown of modifications with detailed descriptions.
 Avoid generic statements.

 - Confirm the commit message with the user before committing.

 ### Git Operations